LinoMeister/seminar-cggp-alpha-wrap-2/doc/experiments.md

   <img src="images/min-delaunay-ball/traversable.png" width="600">
 </div>

 Due to this observation, I briefly explored a modified version of the algorithm, where in the third case $\alpha$ is not compared to the radius of the minimum Delaunay circle but to the minimum circle through the gate.
-Meaning that if case 3 occurs, the gate is only deemed traversable if the entire $\alpha$-spoon can fit through the gate.
+Meaning that if case 3 occurs, the gate is only deemed traversable if the entire $\alpha$ -spoon can fit through the gate.
 This modified version is available through a different build configuration.
 There is a CMake preset `alternative-trav` to build the algorithm with this modification.

 A small experiment was run with `--alpha 0.01` and `--offset 0.01` on 8 example inputs.
 A table showing parts of the output statistics is shown below.
 The data and SVG exports of the experiment are available in the supplementary material (`experiments/alternative_traversability`).